|

 that this episode is a thinly disguised backdoor pilot for

-alien agent, saving humanity each week in James Bond style and
+alien agent, saving humanity each week in James Bond style with the aid of

-helped by his earthly assistant Roberta Lincoln (Teri Garr) and his
+his Earthly assistant Roberta Lincoln (Teri Garr) and his

 mysterious cat-woman companion Isis.
 That series might even have